Giuseppe Giannini

 Giuseppe Giannini (/it/; born 20 August 1964) is an Italian former professional footballer who played as a midfielder.

 He spent the majority of his 15-year playing career with A.S.
-Roma, and was regarded by supporters as a club symbol, before his successor in the number-10 shirt and offensive midfield playmaker role, Francesco Totti.
+Roma, and was regarded by supporters as a club symbol, before his successor in the number-10 shirt and offensive midfield playmaker role, Francesco Totti, who cited Giannini as influence.
 He played 47 times for Italy and starred in the teams that reached the semi-finals of the 1988 UEFA European Championship, and subsequently the 1990 FIFA World Cup on home soil.

 He was often referred to as "Il Principe" (The Prince) by Italian sports journalists during his playing career, a reference to his grace on the pitch.

 Club career

 Born in Rome, Giannini began his career as a youngster with local club Almas Roma.
 From a young age he attracted the attention of many of Italy's clubs, eventually signing with Roma ahead of rivals including S.S.
 Lazio and A.C.
 Milan.
 He made his Serie A debut on 31 January 1982 in a 1–0 defeat to A.C.
 Cesena and went on to make over 400 appearances for the club over the following fifteen years.
 During his time at Roma, whom he went on to captain, he won the Serie A title once, and the Coppa Italia three times; he also played in the UEFA Cup final during the 1990–91 season, although he did not take part in Roma's run to the 1984 European Cup final.

 In 1996 Giannini left Roma to play in Austria for Sturm Graz, with whom he spent just half a season before returning to Italy due to homesickness.
 Before retiring in 1999 Giannini had brief spells with Napoli and Lecce.